rittmananalytics/ra_data_warehouse/README.md

   marketing_warehouse_ad_campaign_sources: ['google_ads','facebook_ads','mailchimp_email','hubspot_email']
 ```

-4. Now edit the variable settings for the source modules you have chosen to use, for example for Facebook Ads you can choose from Stitch or Segment as the data pipeline (ETL) technology, specify the database name and schema name.
+4. Now edit the variable settings for the source modules you have chosen to use, for example for Facebook Ads you can choose FROM Stitch or Segment AS the data pipeline (ETL) technology, specify the database name and schema name.

 ```
 stg_facebook_ads_id-prefix: fbads-